 Moving Beyond the Story of What Happened to You: A Blog Post by Molly Coeling, LMT & RMT

-Molly Coeling > Blog > Chicago Reiki > Moving Beyond the Story of What Happened to You: A Blog Post by Molly Coeling, LMT & RMT
+Molly Coeling > Blog > Reiki and Therapeutic Massage > Moving Beyond the Story of What Happened to You: A Blog Post by Molly Coeling, LMT & RMT

 At this point in my life, after plenty of traditional and non-traditional therapeutic work and exploration, I have a pretty good sense of “why I am the way I am.”
 For a time, that was extremely helpful, even liberating.
 But eventually my story began to feel like a dead end, like a box I was stuck in, sometimes even like a life sentence of continuing to struggle with the same challenges and roadblocks.
 In short, talking about “why I am the way I am” no longer felt helpful.
 I knew there had to be more.